MagaluCloud/magalu/mgc/cli/docs/iam/help.md

-invitations      Invitations to join the organization. members          Members of Organization. permissions      Permission action of resource. project          Choose which project IAM commands apply to roles            Roles of organization. scopes           Scopes API Products of organization. service-accounts Service Accounts of organization.
+invitations      Invitations to join the organization. members          Members of Organization. permissions      Permission action of resource. roles            Roles of organization. scopes           Scopes API Products of organization. service-accounts Service Accounts of organization.